UWPCE-PythonCert/PythonCertDevel/_sources/modules/ObjectOrientationOverview.rst.txt

 Class
-  A category of objects: particular data and behavior: A "circle" (same as a type in python)
+  A category of objects: particular data and behavior: for example, a "circle" (same as a type in Python).

 Instance
-  A particular object of a class: a specific circle
+  A particular object of a class: a specific circle.

 Object
   The general case of an instance -- really any value (in Python anyway).
 This term is a bit overloaded -- it also is the generic term for any class.
 So a class is a particular kind of object.